datacommonsorg/import/docs/usage.md

 Note that in this mode, schema file(s) can be optionally passed.
 This is required to resolve references to newly introduced schema nodes.

-For example, we can use `genmcf` to perform syntax and statistic validations, and generate instance MCF files from test files about COVID-19 cases in India.
+For example, we can use `genmcf` to perform validations, and generate instance MCF from test files about COVID-19 cases in India.

-These files are:
+These test files are:
 - [covid.csv](../tool/src/test/resources/org/datacommons/tool/genmcf/statchecks/input/covid.csv) at path `tool/src/test/resources/org/datacommons/tool/genmcf/statchecks/input/covid.csv` relative to the base of this repo.
 - [covid.tmcf](../tool/src/test/resources/org/datacommons/tool/genmcf/statchecks/input/covid.tmcf) at path `tool/src/test/resources/org/datacommons/tool/genmcf/statchecks/input/covid.tmcf` relative to the base of this repo.

-From the base of the repo, we can issue the following command to have the import tool run validations and generate instance MCF files for these files:
+From the base of the repo, we issue the following command:
   ```bash
   dc-import lint tool/src/test/resources/org/datacommons/tool/genmcf/statchecks/input/covid.csv tool/src/test/resources/org/datacommons/tool/genmcf/statchecks/input/covid.tmcf
   ```

 This will output issues found in the input to [`dc_generated/report.json`](../tool/src/test/resources/org/datacommons/tool/genmcf/statchecks/output/report.json) and [`dc_generated/summary_report.html`](../tool/src/test/resources/org/datacommons/tool/genmcf/statchecks/output/summary_report.html) under the current working directory.

-It also outputs the instance MCFs it generated from the template to [`dc_generated/table_mcf_nodes_covid.mcf`](../tool/src/test/resources/org/datacommons/tool/genmcf/statchecks/output/table_mcf_nodes_covid.mcf).
+This will also output the instance MCFs generated from the template to [`dc_generated/table_mcf_nodes_covid.mcf`](../tool/src/test/resources/org/datacommons/tool/genmcf/statchecks/output/table_mcf_nodes_covid.mcf).
 Note that instance MCF will not be generated if there are any fatal errors in the input files.
 These fatal errors will instead be logged to `report.json` and `summary_report.html`.

 ## Flags